 The Company has identified a single performance obligation which includes a (i) research license that Incyte retains as long as there remains an unexercised option (the "Research License") and (ii) research and development services provided during the Research Term (the "Research Services").
-The Collaboration Agreement includes options to i) obtain additional time to exercise the license options for certain targets designated as definitive validation targets and ii) obtain license rights to each validated target, both of which were not considered material rights, and therefore not performance obligations at inception.
-The options do not provide a material right to the customer that it would receive without entering into the contract principally because the option fees are at least equal to the standalone selling price for the underlying goods.
-The Research License is not distinct as Incyte cannot benefit from the Research License without the Research Services that are separately identifiable in the contract.
+The Collaboration Agreement includes options to (x) obtain additional time to exercise the license options for certain targets designated as definitive validation targets and (y) obtain license rights to each validated target, both of which were not considered by the Company's management to be material rights, and therefore not performance obligations, at inception.
+The Company's management believes the options do not provide a material right to the customer that it would receive without entering into the contract principally because the option fees are at least equal to the standalone selling price for the underlying goods.
+The Research License is not considered distinct as Incyte cannot benefit from the Research License without the Research Services that are separately identifiable in the contract.
 The Research License only allows Incyte to evaluate the targets developed as part of the conduct of the Research Services under the research plan or conduct work allocated to them during the Research Term.
 Incyte cannot extract any benefit from the Research License without the Research Services, including the provision of data package information, performed by the Company.
-As such these two promises are inputs to a combined output (the delivery of data package allowing Incyte to make an option exercise decision) and are bundled into a single performance obligation (the "Research License and Research Service Performance Obligation").
+As such, these two promises are deemed inputs to a combined output (the delivery of data package allowing Incyte to make an option exercise decision) and are bundled into a single performance obligation (the "Research License and Research Service Performance Obligation").

 At inception, the total transaction price was determined to be \$12.3 million, which consisted of a \$2.5 million upfront non-refundable and non-creditable payment, the \$7.5 million Prepaid Research Amount and \$2.3 million in premium paid on the equity investment made pursuant the Stock Purchase Agreement.
-The Collaboration Agreement also provides for development and regulatory milestones which are only payable subsequent to the exercise of an option and therefore are excluded from transaction price at inception.
-The Company will re-evaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur.
-There were no changes to the transaction price during the quarter ended March 31, 2018.
+The Collaboration Agreement also provides for development and regulatory milestones that are only payable subsequent to the exercise of an option and were therefore excluded from transaction price at inception.
+The Company intends to re-evaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur.
+There were no changes to the transaction price during the three and six months ended June 30, 2018.

-Topic 606 requires an entity to recognizes revenue only when it satisfies a performance obligation by transferring a promised good or service to a customer.
+Topic 606 requires an entity to recognize revenue only when it satisfies a performance obligation by transferring a promised good or service to a customer.
 A good or service is considered to be transferred when the customer obtains control.
 As the Research License and Research Services represent one performance obligation, the Company has determined that it will satisfy its performance obligation over a period of time as services are performed and Incyte receives the benefit of the services, as the overall purpose of the arrangement is for the Company to perform the services.

-The Company will recognize revenue related to the Research License and Research Services Performance Obligation as the underlying services are performed using an input measure over the period the Company expects to complete the performance obligation.
+The Company intends to recognize revenue related to the Research License and Research Services Performance Obligation as the underlying services are performed using an input measure over the period the Company expects to complete the performance obligation.
 The Company measures proportional performance based on an input method using actual costs incurred relative to the total estimated costs of the Research Services.